glacion/fedora-chroot-installation/docs/VM-Install.md

 * Create a new user and give it a password

-      # useradd -c "YOUR_FULL_NAME" -m -g users -G wheel -s /bin/bash YOUR_USERNAME
+      (chroot) useradd -c "YOUR_FULL_NAME" -m -g users -G wheel -s /bin/bash YOUR_USERNAME (chroot) passwd YOUR_USERNAME
-      # passwd YOUR_USERNAME

 ## Cleanup
 Even though the system we installed is pretty minimal, there's always more room to clean up.

-Note: Removing these packages are **not** required to have a functioning system, and the packages we are going to remove **can** break some functionality that you need, proceed with caution.
+Note: Removing these packages are **not** required to have a functioning system, and the packages we are going to remove **can** break some functionality that you may need, proceed with caution.

     (chroot) dnf remove dracut-config-rescue grubby man-db openssh-server parted